-There are two main libraries at Wintec providing a wide range of print and online resources material from books and specialist journals to DVDs, audiotapes and more.
-Resources can be sent to you if studying by distance learning or accessed online from any location.
+There are two main libraries at Wintec providing a wide range of print and online resources, e-books, specialist journals and more.
+Resources can be sent to you if you're a distance student or accessed online from anywhere, anytime.
+Get in touch with the Library team for any questions about resources, referencing, or finding information.
+Email : library@wintec.ac.nz